ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Tegopath/2nd Level/Barrier.md

 	- 40 Barrier Health. (+40 Health)
 	- 15ft Target Square Side Length.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 14 psyfocus spent above the normal cost for this psycast, the barrier can absorb 40 more damage.
+For every 14 psyfocus spent above the normal cost for this psycast, the barrier health increases by 40 health.